Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/Spot.md

+---
+title: Spot
+---
 # Spot

 `app.activeDocument.spots[index]`

 #### Description

-A custom color definition contained in a [SpotColor](./SpotColor.md) object.
+A custom color definition contained in a [SpotColor](.././SpotColor) object.

 If no properties are specified when creating a spot, default values are provided.